Tech Updates

 Aligning People

-Focus on Behavior Change to Improve ROI technology
+Focus on Behavior Change to Improve ROI Technology

 “Did he say our technology project needs to focus on changing people’s behavior?
 I thought we were implementing technology, not disciplining children or providing group therapy.
 What is all this behavior talk anyway?”